jonachung/supremeBot/README.md

 HOW IT WORKS
 ------------
-1. Run bot.py on your computer.
+1. Update your checkout information on the config.py file.
-2. Copy URL Link of Item You Want to Purchase
+2. Run bot.py on your computer.
-3. Paste URL Link of Item After Input Prompt
+3. Copy URL Link of Item You Want to Purchase
-4. On The Checkout Page, check the terms and conditions box.
+4. Paste URL Link of Item After Input Prompt
-5. Let the magic happen!
+5. Press Enter

-P.S.
-Update your checkout information on the config.py file.
+6. Watch for Captchas if there are any.